fmExcense/compositeurdigital.github.io/en/manage_contents.md

 ## Displaying sequence

 The Compositeur Digital will display folders and documents in alphabetical order.
-You can however force a specific displaying sequence for documents and folders by prefixing the file or folder names with a number.
+You can however force a specific displaying sequence for documents and folders by prefixing the file or folder name with a number.
 The Compositeur Digital will not display the numbers but will arrange the items accordingly.

 >Note : If you ever need to display a file with a name starting with a number (e.g. `3D render`) please refer to the [Advanced configuration](config#configuration_dun_document) section.